 |---|---|---|

-| Embedded firmware (IoT, industrial) | Manufacturer pushes signed firmware; customer applies | Must have OTA capability or documented manual process; long device lifetimes may push expected-in-use period close to five years |
+| Embedded firmware (IoT, industrial) | Manufacturer pushes signed firmware; customer applies | Must have OTA capability or documented manual process; long device lifetimes may require support beyond five years |

 | Standalone software (desktop, server) | Manufacturer releases package; customer installs | Automatic update agent preferred; version pinning by enterprise customers creates multi-version support burden |